robinasaki/Treemaps-a-Weight-and-Directory-Based-Generic-Data-Visualization-Program/README.md

-# Treemaps: a Weight-and-Directory Based Genertic Data Visualization Program
+# Treemaps: a Weight-and-Directory Based Generic Data Visualization Program
 ### Chenxu Robin Mao, Abdul Mubarak
 Winter 2023, a project of CSC148 at University of Toronto.